These authors (DV and PK) contributed equally to this work.

 Also, as stated in a 2012 article written by Hall, et al., although nanoparticles are not smaller than the drugs they encapsulate, they are more monodisperse and have the ability to avoid agglomeration.
 It should be noted that this change in size may lead to a different physiological response, depending on the drug .
 These factors must be understood and referenced while synthesizing new and more intricate nanomedicines.

 It is also important when targeting multiple hallmarks using nanoparticles that the correct combinations are selected and scheduling of the individual therapies is understood and evaluated.
 For example, it might not be very effective to target the evasion of antiproliferative signals with proliferative signals.
 A more effective dosing method may include targeting proliferative cells/signaling with an anti-vasculature medication.
 This is another concept to keep in mind during the process of designing a nanoparticle combination treatment method.

 The following sections of this review will focus on the various types of nanoparticles, including liposomes, polymeric nanoparticles, dendrimers, mesoporous silica nanoparticles, metallic nanoparticles, and nanohybrids and their abilities for drug loading and combination treatments to target multiple hallmarks of cancer.
 Depictions of some of these nanoconstructs can be seen in Figure 2.
-Additionally, many of the drug molecules mentioned in the following sections, and their targeted hallmarks, are summarized in Table 1 at the end of this paper.
+Additionally, many of the drug molecules mentioned in the following sections, and their targeted hallmarks, are summarized in Table 1.

 Types of Nanoparticles and Multi-Loading Techniques